syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 <ContentPage xmlns:syncfusion="clr-namespace:Syncfusion.ListView.XForms;assembly=Syncfusion.SfListView.XForms">
   <syncfusion:SfListView x:Name="listView"
                  ItemSize="120"
-                 LoadMoreOption="AutoOnLoad"
+                 LoadMoreOption="AutoOnScroll"
                  LoadMoreCommand="{Binding LoadMoreItemsCommand}"
                  LoadMoreCommandParameter="{Binding Source={x:Reference listView}}"
                  ItemsSource="{Binding Products}"/>
 </ContentPage>
 {% endhighlight %}
 {% highlight c# %}
-listView.LoadMoreOption = LoadMoreOption.AutoOnLoad;
+listView.LoadMoreOption = LoadMoreOption.AutoOnScroll;
 listView.LoadMoreCommand = viewModel.LoadMoreItemsCommand;

 //ViewModel.cs
 LoadMoreItemsCommand = new Command<object>(LoadMoreItems, CanLoadMoreItems);

 /// <summary>
-/// When AutoOnLoad load more is enabled, the CanExecute method will be called only when the user interacts and reach to the end of list.
+/// When AutoOnScroll load more is enabled, the CanExecute method will be called only when the user interacts and reach to the end of list.
 /// Based on return value, the visibility of the LoadMoreTemplate is handled and the Execute method is called.
 /// </summary>
 /// <param name="obj">ListView is passed as default parameter.</param>